merobi-hub/add-copyright/README.md

 `# Copyright 2018 contributors to the Marquez project`

-Date ranges rather than individual dates are also supported:
+Date ranges rather than individual dates are also supported.

 `python3 add-copyright.py 2018-2022 Marquez sh`